-The following Management's Discussion and Analysis ("MD&A") of Bear Creek Mining Corporation (the "Company" or "Bear Creek") was prepared on April 23, 2015 and should be read in conjunction with the audited consolidated financial statements of the Company for the year ended December 31, 2014.
+The following Management's Discussion and Analysis ("MD&A") of Bear Creek Mining Corporation (the "Company" or "Bear Creek") was prepared on May 19, 2015 and should be read in conjunction with the interim condensed consolidated financial statements of the Company for the period ended March 31, 2015 and the audited consolidated financial statements of the Company for the year ended December 31, 2014.
 All dollar amounts are expressed in United States dollars unless otherwise noted.
 Additional information relating to the Company, including the Company's annual information form, is available on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com.